DeuxHuitHuit/288-toolkit/packages/components/pagination/README.md

 -   readonly `hasActiveFilters` (`boolean`): Wether the pagination currently has active filters.
 -   readonly `firstNewResultIndex` (`number`): The index of the first of the newly loaded results.
     Can be used to automatically focus that item (see `focusOnLoadMore`).
+-   readonly `hasMore` (`boolean`): Wether there are more items that can be shown.
+Useful to hide a "Load more" button, for example.

 These are also exposed via context, which you can get by importing the `getPaginationContext` function.
 The context laso